shivamsingh124/COVICURE/HackerEarth_hackCOVID_2.0-master/readme.md

 * How it Works? :<br/>
                 1. Web Scraping is used to collect data of both the willing donors and the people in need.
-                2. Using Automation, an automated message is sent to all the users, containing the link of our Chat Application. <br/>
+                2. Using Automation, an automated message is sent to all the users, containing the link of ourHosted website https://covicure.herokuapp.com/. <br/>
-                3. Using our Chat application, people can communicate with each other in real-time.
+                3. Using our Chat application, people can communicate with each other in real-time to exchange resources.
 Their essential data is also stored securely. <br/>
                 4. Finally, our CoviCure Website displays the data of all the donors.
 It also addresses Supply Chain Optimisation and Resource Management Services such as Nearby Oxygen Refill Centres and Hospital Beds availability. <br/>

 * Real-Time Usage of Project : <br/>